worktheclock/replit.github.io/repls/secret-keys.md

 # Storing secrets in .env

 Building an app that uses an external service usually requires a key or password.
 Sharing these keys (via public repls) may allow other users to access your services.
-We provide the ability to create an `.env` file to to safely store your secrets.
+We provide the ability to create an `.env` file to safely store your secrets.
 This allows you to safely share your code with anyone while keeping your keys secret.

 ## `.env` Files